Italian yields fall after Renzi's party triumphs in EU vote

 Critics of the European Union more than doubled their seats in a continent-wide protest vote against austerity and unemployment but bond investors focused instead on the fact that the majority of seats would be held by parties supporting the European Union.

-Renzi’s party handily beat the anti-establishment 5-Star Movement, a relief for investors concerned that a closer result would weaken Renzi’s drive through of the swift reforms he promised when he took power.
+Renzi’s party beat the anti-establishment 5-Star Movement of former comic Beppe Grillo, easing concerns that a poor result by the Democratic Party would weaken Renzi’s drive for the swift reforms he promised when he took power.

-Italian bonds outperformed most of the market, with 10-year yields dropping 14 basis points (bps) to 3.02 percent, while their Spanish equivalents were 8 bps lower at 2.91 percent.
-Traders said intra-day moves could be exaggerated by thin volumes, with UK and U.S. markets closed for holidays.
+Italian bonds outperformed most of the market, with 10-year yields dropping 13 basis points (bps) to 3.03 percent, while their Spanish equivalents were 7 bps lower at 2.92 percent.
+Traders said intra-day moves could be exaggerated by thin volumes, with British and U.S. markets closed for holidays.

-“In Italy the biggest party in the government has gained ...
-The current prime minister will come out strengthened so they can continue to deliver reforms that are needed by the country,” said ING strategist Alessandro Giansanti.
-“That’s why you see a sharp tightening of spreads.”
+“In Italy we’ve seen voters endorsing the policies of Renzi whose party came out as the strongest party in these elections, and this seems to be taken very positively by the market,” said Christian Lenk, a fixed income strategist at DZ Bank.

+“We have not seen spectacular outcomes in terms of Eurosceptic parties in the weaker countries except for Greece ... and that seems enough to draw investors back.”

 A credit rating upgrade on Friday by Fitch to B from B- with a stable outlook also bolstered sentiment in Greek bonds.